PLATINCOIN (PLC) Price Tops $0.21 on Exchanges

-PLATINCOIN (PLC) traded up 0% against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on August 18th.
-One PLATINCOIN coin can currently be purchased for approximately $0.21 or 0.00000357 BTC on popular cryptocurrency exchanges.
-PLATINCOIN has a total market cap of $1.04 million and approximately $3.34 worth of PLATINCOIN was traded on exchanges in the last day.
-Over the last week, PLATINCOIN has traded up 0% against the U.S. dollar.
+PLATINCOIN (PLC) traded up 30.5% against the US dollar during the 1 day period ending at 10:00 AM ET on August 25th.
+PLATINCOIN has a total market cap of $1.04 million and $32.43 worth of PLATINCOIN was traded on exchanges in the last day.
+In the last seven days, PLATINCOIN has traded up 0% against the US dollar.
+One PLATINCOIN coin can now be bought for approximately $0.21 or 0.00000325 BTC on popular exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.